-We can't always promise an official opener of the calibre of ex Prime Minister Kevin Rudd, but we'll try to make your event as successful as we can.
+We can't always promise an official opener by Kevin Rudd, but we'll try to make your event as successful as we can.
 The Hon.
-Mr Rudd was gracious enough to participate in an event for Wampfler.
+Mr Rudd was gracious enough to participate in an event for client, Wampfler.

 We can help you achieve all the different parts of the event and can find individual elements of expertise or supply as your event requires